Why Are My Car Accident Injuries Taking So Long to Heal?

 Post-accident mental health treatment can also help your personal injury claims.
 When you see a psychologist or other mental health provider, their notes might become valuable evidence that documents the severity of your symptoms and their connection to the car crash.
 Your injury lawyer can use this information to strengthen your claims and calculate your damages.

-Tobacco Use Slows the Healing Process
+Tobacco Use Slows the Healing Process of Car Accident Injuries

 Before you undergo surgery, your doctor will strongly encourage you to stop smoking.
 In fact, some surgeons will refuse to operate until you’ve beaten your tobacco habit for a period of time.
 This isn’t just your doctors picking on you.
 Research shows that tobacco use slows your body’s healing processes.
 Smokers are two to ten times more likely to experience certain types of healing problems than non-smokers.